Darshfb/awesomeqa/readme.md

 ## Introduction

-XYZ Bank is a banking application that provides various banking services and features.
-This repository contains the source code for the XYZ Bank application.
+AwesomeQa is a banking application that provides various banking services and features.
+This repository contains the source code for the AwesomeQa application.

 ## Features